WebAssembly/design/AstSemantics.md

 Operations under consideration:

-## Datatype conversions and truncations
+## Datatype conversions, truncations, reinterpretations, promotions, and demotions

-Datatype conversions are mostly used to convert floating point numbers to integers and vice versa.
-The exact details for out-of-range values need further clarification.

   * Int32FromFloat64 - truncate a 64-bit float to a signed integer
   * Int32FromFloat32 - truncate a 32-bit float to a signed integer
   * Uint32FromFloat64 - truncate a 64-bit float to an unsigned integer
   * Uint32FromFloat32 - truncate a 32-bit float to an unsigned integer
   * Int32FromFloat32Bits - reinterpret the bits of a 32-bit float as a 32-bit integer
-  * Float64FromFloat32 - convert a 32-bit float to a 64-bit float
+  * Float64FromFloat32 - promote a 32-bit float to a 64-bit float
   * Float64FromInt32 - convert a signed integer to a 64-bit float
   * Float64FromUInt32 - convert an unsigned integer to a 64-bit float
-  * Float32FromFloat64 - truncate a 64-bit float to a 32-bit float
+  * Float32FromFloat64 - demote a 64-bit float to a 32-bit float
   * Float32FromInt32 - convert a signed integer to a 32-bit float
   * Float32FromUInt32 - convert an unsigned integer to a 32-bit float
   * Float32FromInt32Bits - reinterpret the bits of a 32-bit integer as a 32-bit float

+Promotion and demotion of floating-point values always succeeds.
+Demotion of floating-point values uses round-to-nearest ties-to-even rounding, and may overflow to infinity or negative infinity as specified by IEEE-754.

+Reinterpretations always succeed.

+Conversions from integer to floating-point always succeed, though they may overflow to infinity or negative infinity as specified by IEEE-754.

+Conversion from floating-point to integer where IEEE-754 would specify an invalid operation exception (e.g. when the floating-point value is NaN or outside the range which rounds to an integer in range) throws.

+Lastly, regardless of the above semantics, the asm.js polyfill would be intentionally incorrect for performance reasons (see [high-level design goals](HighLevelDesignGoals.md)) and do what it does now, which is to return zero when conversion from floating-point to integer fails, and to optionally canonicalize NaN values.

 ## Post-v.1 intrinsics